vackosar/vackosar.github.io/_drafts/2021-12-28-DeepMinds-RETRO-Transformer-Model.md

 ## How to Use RETRO Ideas
 - freeze any pre-trained transformer
 - add and train chunked cross-attention and the encoder
+- tune number of neighbours between 2 and 40 to your model size
 - results should get close to training whole from scratch
 - see "Retro-fitting baseline models" section
 - Retro source code not published yet